 - Tours are desirable but not obligatory and planned at least a year in advance.
-A detailed proposal will be submitted to the Head of Sport. - Weekend tours may be added to the programme. - Teachers reserve the right to cancel if lack of funds or interest is detrimental to the quality of that tour. - Pupils involved in a tour are part of a representative school group, and must remain with the group at all times.
+A detailed proposal will be submitted to the Head of Sport who will discuss it with the Principal for final approval. - Weekend tours may be added to the programme. - Teachers reserve the right to cancel if lack of funds or interest is detrimental to the quality of that tour. - Children involved in a tour are part of a representative school group, and must remain with the group at all times.
 If parents are in the area of the tour, they are encouraged to be spectators.
-They may not request that a pupil leaves the group at any time and may not themselves join the group as this is detrimental to the educational aim of teamwork and spirit building. - As payment for school fees must take precedence, pupils whose school fee account is in arrears will not be invited to go on a tour. - Fees for tours must be paid in full prior to departure.
+They may not request that a child leaves the group at any time and may not themselves join the group as this is detrimental to the educational aim of teamwork and spirit building. - As payment for school fees must take precedence, children whose school fee account is in arrears will not be invited to go on a tour. - Fees for tours must be paid in full prior to departure.
 Unpaid fees will result in the child being barred from departing. - Sports tours are offered on a voluntary basis.
 The fees for school tours are not included in the annual compulsory school fees.
 If a tour is cancelled for reasons out of the control of the school, costs paid by the parents will not be refunded.